keshav-04/Image-Morphing/README.md

 - **Warping and Cross-Dissolving:** The project applies geometric warping to morph the triangles in the source image to match the positions of the triangles in the target image.
 It also performs cross-dissolve blending to create a smooth transition between the two images.

+## Future tagrets

-- **User Interface:** The project includes a simple user interface where you can load the source and target images, define corresponding points manually or automatically, and adjust morphing parameters.
+- **User Interface:** A simple user interface where you can load the source and target images, define corresponding points manually or automatically, and adjust morphing parameters.

 ## Installation